 Also read: Which Vegetables And Fruits Are Healthier: Fresh Or Frozen?

 Its advantage is the availability and low cost.
-100 g of canned food contains up to 236 IU of vitamin D. Also, tuna is a source of vitamin K and niacin.
+Up to 236 IU of vitamin D can be found in 100 g of canned food.
+Also, tuna is a source of vitamin K and niacin.
 But there are also disadvantages.
 For example, canned food contains salt.
 Also, such tuna may have increased mercury content.
 Therefore, do not eat more than 100–150 g per week.

 5. Shrimp

-Vitamin D is not that much in them – about 150 IU per 100g.
-But shrimps have one indisputable advantage: their meat, unlike marine fish fillets, contains a minimum amount of fat.
+Vitamin D is not that much in them - about 150 IU per 100g.
+But shrimps have one indisputable advantage: unlike marine fish fillets, their meat has a minimum amount of fat.

 Adapted and translated by The Cop Cart Staff